-General conclusions from all three scenarios

-The three examples above illustrate some of the changes that might be needed to get to net zero in some countries.
-They also show how different combinations of technological and societal options can be used, and suggest that both the perceived technical feasibility and economic soundness of the different options by the modellers, and the approach developed in the models themselves have an influence on these combinations.
+How to model net zero emissions: General conclusions from all three scenarios options by the modellers, and the approach developed in the models themselves have an influence on these combinations.
 Besides some significant differences, the scenarios also share some common patterns.
 Altogether, a number of interesting remarks can be drawn from their comparison, and the way they handle the various challenges for modelling arising from a net zero objective: